o3de/o3de.org/content/docs/welcome-guide/get-started/editor-tour.md

 *  **Left mouse** - Select entity.
 *  **Left mouse + drag** - Area select entities.

-The camera controls above are game centric.
+The camera controls above are game-centric.
 If you prefer to use camera controls closer to those you would find in a DCC application such as Maya, use these hotkeys.

 * **ALT + left mouse + drag** - Orbit view.
 * **ALT + right mouse + drag** - Dolly view.